NVIDIA/workbench-example-agentic-rag/README.md

 6. On the top right of the window, select **Chat**.
 A frontend user interface should automatically open in a new browser tab.
 Happy chatting!

+7. **Note:** When doing RAG, make sure you (1) upload the document AND (2) Change the Router prompt to focus on the topic of your uploaded documents.
+Both changes are required for successful RAG!

 ## Tutorial (CLI-Only)
 Some users may choose to use the **CLI tool only** instead of the Desktop App.
 If you do not NVIDIA AI Workbench installed, first complete the installation for AI Workbench [here](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/).
 Then,
 1. Fork this Project to your own GitHub namespace and copying the link